Probate Q&A Series

 • Order appointing the personal representative (Letters Testamentary or Letters of Administration)

-• Inventory listing all known assets
+• Inventory listing all known assets, if filed

 2. Obtain Certified Court Documents